 Having your personal fashion style not only raises your confidence in your image, but it also helps make shopping a more pleasant experience.
 If you find the sheer amount of clothes available to buy overwhelming, developing a personal style is definitely for you!

 Personal style is not static; it changes and evolves as we grow and our lives change.
-But there are ways and methods to help you determine what suits you fashion-wise and where your preferences lie.
+But there are ways and methods to help you determine what suits you fashion-wise.

-Two such useful tools are: your colour palette and your style essence.
-Working with these tools will ensure that you will project a consistent image of yourself through your outfits.
+Two such useful tools are your colour palette and your style essence.
+Working with these tools will ensure that you will project a consistent personal image through your outfits.

-Having a personal colour palette that you like and that highlights your natural appearance is so important if you don't want to look washed out.
+Having a personal colour palette that you like and that brings out your natural appearance is so important if you don't want to look washed out.

-And knowing your style essences will help you steer clear of those impulse buys that don't go with anything else in your wardrobe as well as make sure your clothes truly suit and flatter you.
+And knowing your style essences will help you make sure your clothes truly suit and flatter you.

 The main tool that will help you develop your personal colour palette is (seasonal) colour analysis.
 The aim of this process is to match you with those colours that complement your natural appearance - your skin, eyes, and hair.